Lotus Europa: Specials

 Throughout its life, the Europa attracted the attention of many Lotus and non-Lotus automotive customising businesses who offered "special" versions in small numbers to the public.
-Among these was the Swiss Lotus importer Jasolav Juhan, who made two special versions of the S2 fitted with the Renault 16 TS type 807 engine, the "Europa Hemi 807" and the fuel injected "Europa Black Shadow 807".
+Among these was the Swiss Lotus importer, who made two special versions of the S2 fitted with the Renault 16 TS type 807 engine, the "Europa Hemi 807" and the fuel injected "Europa Black Shadow 807".
 The Hemi 807 had 105 PS SAE and could attain a speed of 200 km/h, while the Black Shadow had power output of 137 PS.
 The Black Shadow also received a five-speed gearbox.
 These cars had a wider track, special wheels and stickers, white indicator lights up front, and featured extractor vents high on the side panel behind the rear door.
 The fuel injection system was from Kugelfischer.
 In 1971 two Lotus Hemi were entered as Group 4 GTS at the international hill climb race St. Ursanne Les Rangiers and Ollon-Villars driven by the Swiss drivers Oskar Bubeck and Alfons Tresch.

-Chip Foose the famous automobile pioneer of United States also modified and restored a Lotus Europa for Episode 6 of the season 11 of his popular show Overhaulin'.
-It was one of the most time-consuming and complicated build of the show, where a brand new 1.8 litre four cylinder engine from an Elise was fitted into the car, while the power is handled by Porsche Boxster transmission.
+Chip Foose, the well known automobile pioneer from the United States, also modified and restored a Lotus Europa for Episode 6 of the season 11 of his show Overhaulin'.
+A brand new 1.8 litre four cylinder engine from an Elise was fitted into the car, while the power is handled by Porsche Boxster transmission.
 The bumpers were also tucked in signature Foose style.

 in 1972 a Bristol based company called GS Cars produced a variant of the Lotus Europa.
 This version is based on the standard Lotus Europa Twin Cam, but has new bodywork which bears some resemblance to the Maserati Merak.
 The GS Lotus Europa was limited to 17 units.
 However, only five are known to still exist.